Office: (502) 863-7865 | E-mail: gscparks@gscparks.com

 Youth will participate in 50 minutes of gym time with a 10 minute break to change, a 10 minute water safety lesson with the rest of the time in the swimming pool!

-This program is intended to assist middle school and high school ages.
-Our goal is to create Game Changers within the community who want to make a better tomorrow!
+This program is intended to assist elementary, middle school and high school ages.

 Where: Ed Davis Learning Center